EsteemedIO/esteemedio.github.io/_posts/2022-01-21-why-hire-a-fractional-cto.md

 author: casey-horgan
 categories:
 - Fractional CTO
-title: Why Hire a Fractional CTO?
+title: 5 Benefits of Hiring a Fractional CTO
 description: 'If you’re actively growing your organization, and if your business has a technical side that requires management, you need a Chief Technology Officer (CTO).
   That’s an easy call.
 But who to hire, and how to hire?
 These are trickier questions. '